 - Medical insurance.
 If one parent has medical insurance provided by an employer, he or she may have to add the child to his or her coverage

 Even though child support payments in Michigan are determined by the child support guidelines, the factors surrounding income are quite complex and open to a variety of interpretations.
 At Matecun, Thomas & Olson, PLC, we will use our experience and understanding of the law to help ensure you receive all of the child support you need, or that don’t pay too much if you are the person responsible for providing support.
 We can also help modify your child support if your financial situation, or that of your ex-spouse, changes dramatically.
-Contact our Livingston and Macomb County child support attorneys today to discuss your particular situation.
+Contact our Livingston County Office or our Macomb County Office today to discuss your particular situation.